Carbendazim

-Carbendazim is a fungicide, a member benzimidazole fungicides.
-It is a metabolite of benomyl.

-The fungicide is used to control plant diseases in cereals and fruits, including citrus, bananas, strawberries, macadamia nuts, pineapples, and pomes.
+Carbendazim is a systematic benzimidazole fungicide of the carbamate class and a metabolite of the fungicide benomyl.
+It is used to control fungal diseases in cereals and fruits, including citrus, bananas, strawberries, macadamia nuts, pineapples, and pomes.
 A 4.7% solution of carbendazim hydrochloride, sold as Eertavas, is marketed as a treatment for Dutch elm disease.

 Other uses

 It is also employed as a casting worm control agent in amenity turf situations such as golf greens, tennis courts etc. and in some countries is licensed for that use only.

 Safety, regulation, controversy

 High doses of carbendazim destroy the testicles of laboratory animals.

 Maximum pesticide residue limits (MRLs) for fresh produce in the EU are between 0.1 and 0.7 mg/kg with the exception of loquat fruits, which is set at 2 mg/kg.
 The limits for more commonly consumed citrus and pome fruits are between 0.1 and 0.2 mg/kg.

 Use of this fungicide on macadamia plantations has proven controversial in Queensland.

+It is used in Australia, Uganda, and the USA.